 That’s where psychoeducation, therapy, and trying new behaviors come in really handy.

 Of course, as I always have to post my disclaimers, this blog post should not be considered therapy or individualized treatment advice.
-It’s just a taste of what options are out there so you’ll get a better idea and more productive conversation with your therapist when you are finally ready to take that step.
+It’s just a taste of what options are out there so you’ll get a better idea and have more productive conversations with your therapist when you are finally ready to take that step.

 Here are 5 things to consider: